Stakenet (XSN) Price Hits $0.23

-Stakenet (CURRENCY:XSN) traded up 6% against the dollar during the 1-day period ending at 7:00 AM E.T. on November 18th.
-Stakenet has a market capitalization of $27.46 million and approximately $100,265.00 worth of Stakenet was traded on exchanges in the last day.
-In the last seven days, Stakenet has traded 9.1% lower against the dollar.
-One Stakenet coin can currently be bought for $0.23 or 0.00000378 BTC on major exchanges.
+Stakenet (CURRENCY:XSN) traded down 7.1% against the US dollar during the 24-hour period ending at 16:00 PM Eastern on November 21st.
+Stakenet has a market cap of $27.58 million and approximately $151,017.00 worth of Stakenet was traded on exchanges in the last 24 hours.
+One Stakenet coin can now be purchased for about $0.23 or 0.00000379 BTC on cryptocurrency exchanges.
+In the last week, Stakenet has traded up 13.7% against the US dollar.

 - PAC Global (PAC) traded up 0.5% against the dollar and now trades at $0.0130 or 0.00000022 BTC.